Ontario Line: King–Bathurst

 King–Bathurst station will be located at the intersection of King Street West and Bathurst Street.
 The line will pass diagonally under the southeast corner of the intersection.
 Station entrances will be located at the northeast and southeast corners of the intersection.
 Connections to the 504 King and 511 Bathurst streetcars will be available on the surface.
 The station building design will feature heritage attributes by retaining the façade of buildings to be demolished for station construction.
+This station will serve the Fashion District.

 Exhibition

-Exhibition station will be located on the north side of Exhibition GO station along GO Transit's Lakeshore West rail corridor.
+Exhibition station will be located on the north side of Exhibition GO Station along GO Transit's Lakeshore West rail corridor.
 There will be a shared concourse between the Ontario Line and GO Transit train services.
 A Metrolinx goal is to reduce congestion at Union Station by 14 percent by encouraging passengers to use the Ontario Line.
 Riders can also transfer to the 509 and 511 streetcars at Exhibition Loop.

 The portal to the tunnelled portion of the line will be just east of the station platforms.
 Tail tracks will extend west of the platforms to Dufferin Street for storing and turning back trains and a possible future extension.
 At Exhibition station, the Ontario Line will have separate arrival and departure platforms with the turnback switches being west of the platforms.
-There will be a substation at 153 Dufferin Street, opposite Dufferin Gate Loop.
-A new station entrance will be built at 1 Atlantic Avenue.
+153 Dufferin Street, opposite Dufferin Gate Loop, is planned to be an eventual substation.
+A new station entrance will be built at 1 Atlantic Avenue to serve Liberty Village to the north.

 Possible expansion plans

-The Ontario Ministry of Transportation (MTO) released the Connecting the GGH: A Transportation Plan for the Greater Golden Horseshoe to provide a 30-year vision for enhanced mobility within and across the Greater Golden Horseshoe (GGH), including future expansion plans for the Ontario Line.
-The MTO is planning a conceptual cross-regional rapid transit corridor that includes a "transit loop that connects the Ontario Line to new major transit hubs where regional services connect, including Pearson International Airport in Mississauga and Richmond Hill Centre, and to other subway and GO Rail lines".
-Titled the "Ontario Line Loop Connection", this conceptual corridor would be anchored around Pearson International Airport, downtown Toronto and Richmond Hill Centre, with an alignment from Pearson International Airport southeast to Kipling Station, then east to Exhibition GO Station (the western terminus of the original Ontario Line plans as announced by the Ontario government in April 2019), then operating on the planned Ontario Line alignment to the Ontario Science Centre (the eastern terminus of the original Ontario Line plans), then north to Richmond Hill Centre and west to Pearson International Airport along an undetermined route, to be implemented by 2051. the proposal was not funded.
+In February 2022, the Ontario Ministry of Transportation (MTO) released the Connecting the GGH: A Transportation Plan for the Greater Golden Horseshoe to provide a 30-year vision for enhanced mobility within and across the Greater Golden Horseshoe (GGH), including future expansion plans for the Ontario Line.
+In the document, the MTO proposed a conceptual cross-regional rapid transit corridor that includes a "transit loop that connects the Ontario Line to new major transit hubs where regional services connect, including Pearson International Airport in Mississauga and Richmond Hill Centre, and to other subway and GO Rail lines".

+On March 20, 2024, City of Toronto staff presented a report to city council on corridor evaluation results for the prioritization of planned higher-order transit projects, which yielded the following results: